IBM/Model-Training-and-Serving-using-WML/README.md

 ### 3.2 Create a Training Run Manifest File

 Create a Training Run Manifest File.
+Please use the sample tf-train.yml from this repository.
 Make sure to point to your Object Storage instance
 ``` shell
 model_definition:
   name: tf-mnist-showtest1